 What else can a silk pillowcase do for my hair and skin?

 The short answer is: A LOT.
 Silk fiber contains essential amino acids and a special protein known as sericin.
-These help your hair and skin retain natural moisture.
+During the silk processing, the water-soluble protein sericin is removed.
+The protein retained in the silk is called fibroin, which is rich in 18 amino acids.
+These amino acids bestow silk with its inherent resistance to dust mites, mold, and fungus, as well as its hypoallergenic properties and your hair and skin retain natural moisture.
 In fact, many spa-quality hair and skin treatments are made with silk protein.
 Your regular cotton pillowcase actually dries out your skin and hair; cotton is known for its absorbency, so it can actually act as a reverse conditioner, leaving hair and delicate facial skin dried out.

 Along with helping your skin retain moisture, a mulberry silk pillowcase can also help prevent wrinkles.
 Remember how we said your hair simply glides across the smooth surface of a silk pillowcase?
 The same goes for your skin.
 By reducing friction, your silk pillowcase minimizes fine lines and sleep wrinkles.
 Talk about beauty sleep!